qwertie/learn-react/docs/tutorial-5.md

 ![](bar-graph.png)

 First let's define a component that decides how to draw a single bar in the bar chart, including the label on the left-hand side.
 To make sure the left-hand side of each bar lines up with every other bar in the chart, we will draw the bar chart as a two-column table (left column: labels, right column: bars).
-Each label has an asterisk on it which is actually a link to the source of the data for that bar (I guess that's an unintuitive way to link to my sources, but a better one didn't come to mind.)
+Each label has an asterisk on it which is actually a link to the source of the data for that bar (I guess that's an unintuitive way to link to my sources, but a better idea didn't come to mind.)
 The size and color of each bar will be controlled by inline styles.

 For example, here is the HTML of the first bar in the chart (`tr` = table row, `td` = table cell):